 Judicial dissent: The role of courts in electoral disputes

 Abstract: If the literature on courts in competitive authoritarian regimes has typically viewed the judiciary as a mere window dressing tool or an instrument used by the incumbent to remain in power, empirical evidence from sub-Saharan Africa challenges this assumption.
 In the last four years, both the Malawian and Kenyan Supreme Courts have ruled against the incumbent and ordered a presidential election rerun.
 These sparks of judicial autonomy deserve greater scholarly attention.
 These instances strongly suggest that courts can play a fundamental role not only in consolidating authoritarian control but also, and importantly, democratic development.
 Hence, my dissertation project aims at identifying the conditions under which judicial dissent occurs during electoral disputes in electoral autocracies.
 In other words, when – and to what effect – does the judiciary side with the opposition, and why?
 I argue that institutional reforms can incentivize judges to be more assertive.
 Effective institutional reforms foster de jure independence and mobilize political actors and civil society members, thus putting the judiciary under scrutiny.
-In addition to exploring how institutional rules predict the probability of judicial dissent, my dissertation will also consider how activists and opposition movements exploit such rules to integrate courts into their movements and win electoral cases.
+In addition to exploring how institutional rules predict the probability of judicial dissent, my dissertation also considers how activists and opposition movements exploit such rules to integrate courts into their movements and win electoral cases.
 To test my theory and exploit sources of institutional variation, I adopt a mixed-method approach that combines micro-level observational studies using original data and qualitative evidence gathered from archival work and semi-structured interviews conducted in Kenya and Senegal.